Flare576/sync-multiple-google-calendars/docs/MERGE_CALENDARS_TOGETHER.md

 1. Make a backup of your current script by copy/pasting into a text document or other local file
 1. Replace everything in `Code.gs` with the contents of [MergeCalendarsTogether.gs].
+1. Replace everything in `BatchRequests.gs` with the contents of [BatchRequests.gs]
 1. Copy your settings from your backup into the new code, particularly
   - CALENDARS_TO_MERGE
+      > Note: The format of CALENDARS_TO_MERGE changed from version 0.1.x to 0.2.x - copy the info
+      > carefully!
   - SYNC_DAYS_IN_PAST
   - SYNC_DAYS_IN_FUTURE
   - If you use any other features of the script (e.g., filtering/obfuscation/etc.), copy those